yurikrupnik/all-in-one-client/README.md

 #### Example

-You are working on a screen that has few states you need to save some where either in components's inner state system, in some data managment layer that called state manager like redux or mobX, and in any ui library
+You are working on a screen that has few states you need to save somewhere, either in components's inner state system, in some data managment layer that called state manager like redux or mobX, and in any ui library

 ```js
 // React inner state